Northside Shopping Centre

 Northside Shopping Centre is a shopping centre located in Coolock, Dublin, Ireland.
-Opened in 1970, it is the only shopping centre in Ireland with a swimming pool.
+It opened in 1970.

 History

 Development

 The plans for the shopping centre were first unveiled in May 1967 by John Corcoran, managing director of Green Property Ltd., the developers of the project, to a member of Dublin Corporation and architect Sam Stephenson (of Stephenson Gibney & Associates).
 It was stated that the shopping centre was intended to include a library and swimming pool.
 The main frontage of the shopping centre was facing Coolock Lane which was to change its name to Oscar Traynor Road, after Oscar Traynor.

 In August 1968, it was stated that work on the centre was to begin in the following two months and the centre would be completed within two years.
 The centre was a joint venture between Green Property Ltd. and Dublin Corporation.
 By November 1969, the shopping centre was nearing completion of stage one of construction, with an estimated total cost of £1 million.